schol-js/schol-template-default/readme.md

    This will use the current directory (your template directory) as the template.

- - Include example output of your template in the `docs` folder with `schol render -p` and [set up your GitHub repository to publish from the `docs/` folder in your template project.](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
+ - Include example output of your template in the `docs` folder with `schol render` and [set up your GitHub repository to publish from the `docs/` folder in your template project.](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
 This will allow users to see what your template looks like before they use it.

  - Include a screenshot of your template output in `media/example.png`.
 Use a square aspect ratio with a resolution of at least 898x898.